 Heads of Laboratories

-The Siggia lab has developed a phenotypic model for vulva patterning in C. elegans, which requires a parameter for each new allele, but then can predict the matrix of crosses between all pairs of alleles.
+An example is a phenotypic model for vulva patterning in C. elegans, which requires a parameter for each new allele but then can predict the matrix of crosses between all pairs of alleles.
 Ongoing experiments with Rockefeller’s Shai Shaham aim to test predictions of this theory.

 Vertebrate signaling pathways are another area where pathway dynamics in single cells has lagged behind the genetic and biochemical findings.
-In collaboration with Rockefeller’s Ali Brivanlou, Dr. Siggia’s group has found that the TGF-β pathway is adaptive: in response to a step increase in ligand, the transcriptional response of the pathway turns off.
-This is not due to the known negative feedbacks that operate at the receptor level since the transcriptional effectors that are phosphorylated by the receptors remain on.
-By adapting a microfluidic cell, developed at Stanford University, to examine the response of cells to a variety of temporal stimuli, Dr. Siggia and his collaborators have noted an important corollary of adaption in the embryo: that positional information can be conveyed by the rate of ligand changes, not merely its level.
+In collaboration with Rockefeller’s Ali Brivanlou, Dr. Siggia’s group has found that the TGF-β pathway is adaptive: In response to a step increase in ligand, the transcriptional response of the pathway turns off; however, this is not due to the known negative feedbacks that operate at the receptor level.
+By adapting a microfluidic cell, developed at Stanford University, Dr. Siggia and his collaborators uncovered an important corollary of adaption in the embryo: that positional information can be conveyed by the rate of ligand changes, not merely its level.

 To take a step closer to the embryo, the Siggia lab has begun investigating early differentiation in human embryonic stem cells (hESCs).
 All three germ layers can be induced by the two classes of TGF-β ligands, and the group has focused on the space-time development of the earliest fates.
 Because cell communication via secondary signals is an essential part of morphogenesis, stem cell differentiation provides a quantitative assay for this process.

 Geometric descriptions of biodynamics are not always evident by inspection.
 With colleagues at McGill University, Dr. Siggia has developed computational evolutionary methods to discover them.
 These have led to proposals for how circadian oscillators can both have a temperature-independent period and the ability to entrain and phase lock to a temperature oscillation.
-Experiments motivated by this theory are in progress with the Rockefeller’s Michael Young.
+Experiments motivated by this theory are in progress with Rockefeller’s Michael Young.
 In a related project with Rockefeller’s Fred Cross, Dr. Siggia’s group has demonstrated phase locking of the yeast cell cycle to a periodic cyclin signal.
-Other problems elucidated by computational network evolution include somitogenesis, Hox patterning and the evolution of blastoderm patterning between fly and mosquito.

-The phosphorylation networks in cells have the potential to act as analogue computers.
-Cells, particularly in the immune system, are often confronted with the task of discovering changes within a temporal stream of noisy data.
-With colleagues at the Pasteur Institute, Dr. Siggia has recently shown that simple networks can perform close to the mathematical optimum for this problem.
+The phosphorylation networks in cells have the potential to act as analogue computers when cells are confronted with discovering changes within a temporal stream of noisy data.
+With colleagues at UC San Diego, Dr. Siggia has recently shown that simple networks can perform close to the mathematical optimum for this problem.